Looking for the best mouth guard you can get to play hockey in? Perfect. That’s what this article is about.

 - Non toxic

+There are plenty of protective mouth guards on the market and this is one of them.
 The material that Sisu uses in their mouth guards is 50% stronger than other conventional mouth guards (source: Sisu).

 Sisu Aero Mouth Guard

-Editor’s Choice for Best Extremely Slim Fit Mouth Guard
+Editor’s Choice for Best Communicating With

 The second best mouth guard for hockey is the Sisu Aero.
 The biggest advantage of the Aero is that it’s 50% thinner than the standard mouth guard on the market, but still offers great protection.